The Bible & Political Philosophy

 Jenna Silber Storey

-Paul Cantor is the Clifton Waller Barrett Professor of English and Comparative Literature at the University of Virginia.
+Paul Cantor was the Clifton Waller Barrett Professor of English and Comparative Literature at the University of Virginia.
 He has written on a wide range of subjects, including Shakespeare, Romanticism, Austrian economics, and contemporary popular culture.